 Our commercial success will largely depend on our ability to obtain and maintain patent and other intellectual property in the United States and other countries with respect to our proprietary technology, drug candidates and our target indications.
-Our issued U.S. patents, with claims directed to treatment of SK and acrochordons, are set to expire in 2022.
+Our issued U.S. patents, with claims directed to treatment of SK and acrochordons with A-101, are set to expire in 2022.
+Certain issued U.S. patents relating to our JAK inhibitors, A-201 and A-301, are set to expire in 2023 and additional U.S. patents, with claims specifically directed to our JAK inhibitors, are set to expire in 2030.
 Given the amount of time required for the development, testing and regulatory review of new drug candidates, patents protecting our drug candidates might expire before or shortly after such candidates begin to be commercialized.
-We expect to seek extensions of patent terms in the U.S. and, if available, in other countries where we are prosecuting patents.
+We expect to seek extensions of patent terms in the United States and, if available, in other countries where we are prosecuting patents.

 Depending upon the timing, duration and specifics of FDA marketing approval of our drug candidates, one or more of our U.S. patents may be eligible for limited patent term restoration under the Drug Price Competition and Patent Term Restoration Act of 1984, referred to as the Hatch-Waxman Amendments.
 The Hatch-Waxman Amendments permit a patent restoration term of up to five years beyond the normal expiration of the patent as compensation for patent term lost during development and the FDA regulatory review process, which is limited to the approved indication (or any additional indications approved during the period of extension).
+This extension is limited to only one patent that covers the approved product.
 However, the applicable authorities, including the FDA and the USPTO in the United States, and any equivalent regulatory authority in other countries, may not agree with our assessment of whether such extensions are available, and may refuse to grant extensions to our patents, or may grant more limited extensions than we request.
 We may not be granted an extension because of, for example, failing to apply within applicable deadlines, failing to apply prior to expiration of relevant patents or otherwise failing to satisfy applicable requirements.
 Moreover, the applicable time period or the scope of patent protection afforded could be less than we request.
-We also intend to pursue additional patent protection for our drug candidates that, if issued, would naturally expire in 2035 or later.
-However, we may not obtain such patent protection.

-If we are unable to extend the expiration date of our existing patents or obtain new patents with longer expiry dates, our competitors may be able to take advantage of our investment in development and clinical trials by referencing our clinical and pre clinical data to obtain approval of competing products following our patent expiration and launch their product earlier than might otherwise be the case.
+If we are unable to extend the expiration date of our existing patents or obtain new patents with longer expiry dates, our competitors may be able to take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data to obtain approval of competing products following our patent expiration and launch their product earlier than might otherwise be the case.